Couch to 5K Running Plan Schedule

 Before beginning the C25K plan, experts recommend you have a checkup at your doctor's office.
 Then, lace up your running shoes (make sure they fit well) and hit the road.
 Plan to take a day off between each workout and give yourself two days to relax after the third workout each week.

-Each workout begins with a brisk, 5-minute warm-up walk, and stretching is recommended before and after each session.
-The workouts for the first two weeks last only 20 minutes and involve alternating walking and jogging for short periods of 1 to 2 minutes.
+Each workout begins with a brisk, five-minute warm-up walk, and stretching is recommended before and after each session.
+The workouts for the first two weeks last only 20 minutes and involve alternating walking and jogging for short periods of one to two minutes.
 The third week introduces the option of tracking progress by time or distance with manageable chunks of jogging and walking, and by the end of the week, runners feel a great sense of achievement.

 The challenge of weeks five and six is to reduce dependency on walking.
 In fact, the third workout of these two weeks is exclusively jogging.
 Over this period, the distance advances from 1.25 miles (2 kilometers or 13 minutes) to 2.25 miles (3.62 kilometers or 25 minutes).